 As a student at the Edge Hotel School you will gain experience in reception, which includes reservations and room bookings.
 Students on our two-year Hotel Management and three-year Hospitality Management courses will also gain experience within housekeeping of bedrooms.

 The original Wivenhoe House building is an 18th century Grade II listed house with 16 individual suites and bedrooms.
 The traditional main house is complemented by the modern garden wing which is home to 24 contemporary bedrooms.
-Among the bedrooms are rooms sponsored by some of our industry supporters – BaxterStorey, Exclusive Hotels and Venues, Hilton, Milsoms, Marriott and Portico.
+Among the bedrooms are rooms sponsored by some of our industry supporters – BaxterStorey, Exclusive Collection, Hilton, Milsoms, Marriott and Portico.

 This means that during your rotations in the 4* hotel you will not only gain experience of different room types – from the grand individual suites, to the more uniform rooms in the garden wing – you will also gain experience in rooms that are decorated and hosted by other organisations and hotels, giving you a unique insight and a link with that particular brand.

 All Edge Hotel School courses include rotations within the conference and events department.
 If you are studying for one of our events management degrees you will also gain experience of organising your own event in the final level of your course, with the expert assistant of the Wivenhoe House conference and events team.

 Wivenhoe House typically hosts events within the lounges in the main house, in the 3 conference suites in the garden wing and in the brasserie restaurant.
 As a student at the Edge Hotel School you will work on real-life weddings, corporate functions and meetings and private parties and events in the 4* setting of Wivenhoe House.